-A custodial inventory is currency transferred to the Federal Reserve Banks' books, but physically held by a financial institution within its secured facility, thereby reducing the investment cost of holding currency long enough to recirculate it to customers.
-The Federal Reserve Banks' Custodial Inventory Program is available only for $10 and $20 notes.
+A custodial inventory (CI) is currency transferred to the Federal Reserve Banks' books, but physically held by a financial institution within its secured facility, thereby reducing the investment cost of holding currency long enough to recirculate it to customers.
+The Federal Reserve Banks' Custodial Inventory Program is only available for $10 and $20 notes.
 For more information regarding the Custodial Inventory Program, or to begin the application process, please review the following:

 Ready to begin the application process?
 Please complete the Custodial Inventory Application (PDF).